AustinW24/instapaws/README.md

 ### Application Architecture

 As mentioned, Instapaw is a fullstack React / Flask application.
-Most of the logic occurs within the react-redux store and it's interactions with your UI as a function of your state, and updates this and the database in response to actions.
+Most of the logic occurs within the react-redux store and it's interactions with your UI as a function of your state, and updates this and the database in response to the users actions.

 The backend serves the frontend, responds to frontend requests, acts as an intermediary to serve the apps data to the frontend, and fetches it from the Postgresql database.